• Skip to main content

 • Remove the plastic wrap and punch the dough down.
 Knead for 2 minutes in a stand mixer or lightly floured surface.
 Divide the dough to desired size and form into balls.
 See note 1 for suggested weight.

 • Using a rolling pin, flatten each portion into an oval shape.
-Spread 1 to 2 tablespoon of the filling.
+Spread 1 to 2 tbsp of the filling.
 Roll up firmly, pinch the seam down to seal.

 • Using the palm of your hands, gently roll the dough to a long rope.
 Slightly pinch both ends then shape into a spiral/coil.
 Tuck the end to the lower side (not under).
 Pinch the seam to seal.